 Honestly, the whole concept of The Mills confused me from day one.
 Hardly capitalizing on an untapped market or area, all The Mills succeeded at doing was emptying out the nearby Northwest Plaza mall and moving that traffic onto a fresher parking lot.
 Despite it’s quirky appearance and novelties, The Mills was completely unnecessary and redundant in my eyes.

 Fast forward to today.
-The specter of Northwest Plaza took it’s vengeance and scared off the foot traffic from Mills, leaving it all but a ghost town with an occupancy of around 7-8% (that dash between the numbers is NO typo).
+The specter of Northwest Plaza took it’s vengeance and scared off the foot traffic from the now renamed St. Louis Outlet Mall, leaving it all but a ghost town with an occupancy of around 7-8% (that dash between the numbers is NO typo).
 In many ways, it doesn’t feel like a mall that declined over time but rather a mass exodus.

 So what the HELL happened?
 Everyone has their opinions, some of which include 1.) being in a remote location, 2.) shoplifting and violence, 3.) the rise of online retail and 4.) the number of alternative outdoor malls opening in the STL area.

 There is a reason I picked now as the perfect time to go exploring the mall, but I will talk more about that at the conclusion of this post.
 I decided to grab some film for this outing, including an eclectic mix of Kodak T-Max 100, Delta 3200 and the newly revived Kodak T-Max 3200.